 Perfume and cosmetics

-Perfume and cosmetics are one of the number one products people buy when shopping duty free.
+If you are wondering about what to buy at the Bali airport, you can start by purchasing perfumes and cosmetics, which are some of the number one products people buy when shopping duty-free.
 As previously stated, there is a guaranteed price match for the lowest price in Asia on certain popular beauty products.
-Expect to pay from 35 USD (480,000 IDR) for an item such as a make up remover, to around 70 USD for a men’s cologne (960,000 IDR).
+Expect to pay from 35 USD (480,000 IDR) for an item such as a makeup remover, to around 70 USD for a men’s cologne (960,000 IDR).

 You might be interested in these Airbnbs!